amirtha-1412/amirtha-1412/README.md

   <summary><strong>AI-Powered Network Anomaly Detection System</strong></summary>
   <br>
   <p>
     An intelligent cybersecurity system using Python, TensorFlow, and Scikit-learn to detect network intrusions in real-time.
-Features a React frontend and a Flask backend for a seamless user experience [1].
+Features a React frontend and a Flask backend for a seamless user experience.
   </p>
 </details>